-And when you look at the waters around Iceland, you can understand why.
+And when you look at the shores and waters around Iceland, you can understand why.
 The black sand beaches are dark and threatening, and the waves are furiously bonkers.
 Fall in, and you wouldn’t last ten minutes.

 Being an island, Iceland has a lot of coast (well, duh…).
-I travelled along some of it driving along the Iceland Ring Road – both south from Reykjavik as far as Jokulsarlon, and north up to the Snaefellsnes Peninsula.
-If Iceland is a clock face, that’s from 9 round to about four, going anticlockwise.
-Along the way I saw Icelandic horses, did a glacier hike, and I also saw several black sand beaches and a lot of sea, and even on a calm day, it’s spectacular.
+I explored some of it driving along the Iceland Ring Road – both south from Reykjavik as far as Jokulsarlon, and north up to the Snaefellsnes Peninsula.
+If Iceland is a clock face, that’s from nine round to about four, going anticlockwise.
+Along the way I saw Icelandic horses, did a glacier hike, and I also saw several black sand beaches and a lot of sea.
+Even on a calm day, the views are spectacular.

-Enormous waves crashing furiously onto the rocks, seething foam, spouts shooting up through blow holes, the whole shebang.
+Enormous waves crashing furiously onto the rocks, seething foam, spouts shooting up through blow holes, forbidding black sand, the whole shebang.
 You could watch for hours and not get bored.

 With all this violent watery activity going on, it’s no surprise that Iceland has more than its fair share of weird and wonderful rock formations, that have been blasted out of the cliffs by the epic might of the sea.

 Vik black sand beach and basalt stacks

 One of those amazing formations is the basalt stacks near the town of Vik, on the south coast.
 The cliff line used to be much longer here, but it’s been battered to pieces because there is literally no landmass at all from here all the way south to Antarctica so the Atlantic rollers can attack with full force.